suffs811/the-terminator/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

-directory-list.txt comes from SecLists' common.txt list of directory names. it can be found here: https://github.com/suffs811/SecLists/blob/master/Discovery/Web-Content/common.txt
+directory-list.txt comes from SecLists' common.txt list of directory names. it can be found here: [common.txt](https://github.com/danielmiessler/SecLists/blob/master/Discovery/Web-Content/common.txt)

 *terminator has been tested on kali linux 2022.4 (local machine) and ubuntu unity 22.10 / Ubuntu 20.04.6 / Ubuntu 18.04.6 (target machine)*

 *NOTE: the terminator is only intended to be used for personal, legal activities.
 DO NOT use the terminator for illegal hacking activities.
-I am not liable for any damages caused by unlawful use of this tool by another person.*
+I am not liable for any damages caused by the unlawful use of this tool by another person.*

 -+- Leave a comment if you have any questions! -+-